lmarin17/RepData_PeerAssessment1/PA1_template.md

 min(totday_imputed$median)
 ```

-As we see in the statistics and in the distributions, the using some values instead of ignoring values will nudge the averages up a bit.
+As we see in the statistics and in the distributions, using some imputed values instead of ignoring values will nudge the averages up a bit.

 Again, use bin widths of 1000 and 2000 for the histograms.